-principles upon which a newspaper should be conducted, and while it M ramichi, from Chatham, and down shall be our constant aim and great- the Nashwaak to Fredericton.
-What est pains to conduct the STAR upon the ideal we have set up, there re- who have some knowledge of the mains to be specified the special ob- freight and travel by the steamers ects it shall be our particular duty to plying on this route, need not be achieve.
+But these are only the general principles upon which a newspaper should be conducted, and while it shall be our constant aim and greatest pains to conduct the STAR upon the ideal we have set up, there remains to be specified the special obects it shall be our particular duty to plying on this route, need not be achieve.
 First of all we shall sup- told.
-We have already, by our port the liberal conservative party articles, turned the eyes of our

-Canada in her present condition is scheme, and our readers may rest good.
-The moment we think the assured that anything we can henceinterests of the Country are subord- forth do in the same direction, will mated to the interests of the ruling not be wanting. party, that moment we cut the tie that binds us and call for better that of our fertile waters is mest men.
-We have bad no difficulty important to our people here.
-The in concluding that the much abased question therefore of our fisheries National Policy, under all the circ- and how that industry may best be umstances is by far the best for perpetuated if not fostered, is one Canada.
-Our reasoning to this for grave consideration.
-It seems end we shall give in future issues of to us that in the past our dealings our paper, deeming such a subject with this question have been more or as not belonging to this place. less speculative and every process
+We have already, by our port the liberal conservative party articles, turned the eyes of our l mated to the interests of the ruling | not be wanting. party, that moment we cut the tie in concluding that the much abased National Policy, under all the circumstances is by far the best for Canada.
+Our reasoning to this end we shall give in future issues of our paper, deeming such a subject as not belonging to this place.